gscrow/dressipi-com/privacy.markdown

 - Please [contact us](mailto:privacy@dressipi.com) if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA

 ## How Long Your Personal Data Will Be Kept

-### Active account
+### Active Account

 We retain your personal data while your account is in existence or as needed to provide you Services.
 Even if you only use our Services when looking for a new item every few months we will retain your information and keep your profile open until you decide to close your account.
 This decision is based on research that we have conducted in respect of online shopping habits.

 We will not keep your personal data for longer than required for the purpose for which it is processed.
 In addition, we will comply with different retention periods set by the law for the retention of different types of personal data.
 Following the end of the of the relevant retention period, we will delete or anonymise your personal data.

-### Closed account
+### Closed Account

 When you delete your account, we delete your name, email address, mobile number and identifying information such as IP addresses.
 It is not possible to recover a deleted account.
 If you have chosen to connect with any of our retail partners, we will request that they also delete your information.